Rosemary Oil for Hair Growth: 2021 Guide

 Tehran, Iran (2015)

 In 2015, researchers investigated whether rosemary oil could be just as effective as Minoxidil in the treatment of Androgenetic Alopecia.
-To do so, they compared the oil to 2% Minoxidil as used on study participants for a period of six months.
+To do so, they compared the oil to 2% Minoxidil as used on study participants for six months.

 Patients with AGA (100 in total) were divided equally into two groups: